Supervisor/supervisor/docs/configuration.rst

 ``minfds``

-  The minimum number of file descriptors that must be available before supervisord will start successfully.  supervisord uses file descriptors liberally, and will enter a failure mode when one cannot be obtained fromt he OS, so it's useful to be able to specify a minimum value to ensure it doesn't run out of them during execution.
+  The minimum number of file descriptors that must be available before supervisord will start successfully.
+A call to setrlimit will be made to attempt to raise the soft and hard limits of the supervisord process to satisfy ``minfds``.
+The hard limit may only be raised if supervisord is run as root.  supervisord uses file descriptors liberally, and will enter a failure mode when one cannot be obtained from the OS, so it's useful to be able to specify a minimum value to ensure it doesn't run out of them during execution.
 This option is particularly useful on Solaris, which has a low per-process fd limit by default.

   *Default*:  1024